Questions and Answers

-In November 2021, COP26 in Glasgow will face the monumental task of bridging the gap between countries’ current climate commitments and the significant transformation needed to tackle the climate and nature emergencies.
-The momentum is growing to link food, nature and climate at a number of key events this year including the first UN Food Systems Summit, making COP26 a unique opportunity to bring food systems reform at the forefront of the climate debate.
+In November 2021, the 26th United Nations Climate Change Conference of the Parties, COP26, in Glasgow faced the monumental task of bridging the gap between countries’ current climate commitments and the significant transformation needed to tackle the climate and nature emergencies.
+The momentum was growing to link food, nature, and climate at a number of key events that year including the first UN Food Systems Summit, making COP26 a unique opportunity to bring food systems reform to the forefront of the climate debate.

-Building on this momentum, the Glasgow Food and Climate Declaration unites the most forward-thinking sub-national and local authorities with a pledge to accelerate the development of integrated food policies and a call on national governments to act.
+At COP26, the Glasgow Food and Climate Declaration united 100 of the most forward-thinking sub-national and local authorities with a pledge to accelerate the development of integrated food policies and a call on national governments to act.

 Why do we need a food systems approach to climate change?

 With food systems currently accounting for ⅓ of global GHG emissions it is becoming clear that we cannot meet Paris Agreement without addressing food systems.
 Yet food touches on many different policy areas and this often leads to policy contradictions and friction.
 Unless all food systems’ impacts are considered together, climate change mitigation and adaptation strategies associated with food production and consumption are likely to be inefficient.

 A food systems approach considers the range of actors and underlying socio-cultural, economic, biophysical, and institutional factors that shape our food systems and makes it easier to develop coherent policies, address tensions, and deliver the food systems transformation needed to tackle urgent environmental and nutritional challenges.